 - Referrals to mental health and addiction services.

 - Counseling and support groups for women and their children.

 There are limited DV safe housing options in DC.
 A survivor who requires safe, confidential housing might consider DV safe housing programs in Virginia and Maryland.

-The Crime Victims Compensation Program (CVCP) at the DC Superior Court offers another emergency housing option for many survivors in DC.
+The Crime Victims Compensation program (CVC) at the DC Superior Court offers another emergency housing option for many survivors in DC.
 This program is particularly useful when DV housing programs are filled to capacity.
-The CVCP assists DV survivors who applied for a protection order or filed a police report in DC to obtain emergency safe housing through the provision of a hotel voucher for a specific amount of time (usually 28 days).
+The CVC assists DV survivors who applied for a protection order or filed a police report in DC to obtain emergency safe housing through the provision of a hotel voucher for a specific amount of time (usually 28 days).

-To learn more about this option, and the other assistance the CVCP offers victims, visit: dccourts.gov/dccourts/superior/cvcp.jsp or call CVCP at 202.879.4216.
+To learn more about this option, and the other assistance the CVC offers victims, visit this page or call CVC at 202.879.4216.